 Across the road, you’ll find the Banh Mi queen, Madam Khanh, who claims to be the best in Hoi An.
 I went straight there and never had banh mi anywhere else.
 Freaking fantastic.
 And for some reason, I got extra meat added to mine after they found out I was from Malaysia.
 The downside?
 You won’t be able to stomach banh mi in any other town afterward – inferior versions that don’t hold a candle to the Madam’s.

 Around the corner on Thai Phien are some streetside food stalls.
 I tried two different ones, both of which served up amazing bowls of fresh noodles.
 Take a look, see what tickles your fancy.

 Toward the river, Trung Bac on Tran Phu was also excellent, and be sure to grab a scoop of homemade ice cream at the Art Cafe and Pizzeria right on the waterfront.

 It all started when we packed up our house back home.
 Moving, I find, always generates a lot of waste.
 Wasted food, or perhaps wasted money spent on eating out during moving.
 And, of course, all the stuff that you never quite got around to throwing out, that now urgently needs to be disposed of.
-There was lots of plastic and metal that was all over the place, to remove all of the metal these scrap metal services should be called.

 Then there was the flying.
 The packaged meals, the individually wrapped blankets and headphones and anything else you can think of.